Hidden City Mechanics

 - 3 obsidian passes

 - Merit: silver, iron and pewter keys

-- Xiao Fa: pewter key
+- Xiao Fa: brass, pewter key

-- Takanata: jade, pewter and copper keys
+- Takanata: jade, pewter, brass, bronze, copper, silver, and gold keys

 - Hiro: pewter key